 Let’s review our do’s and don’ts of circle time!

-DO have some consistent activities during circle time create that familiar 'Oh, I love circle time' type of feeling.
+DO have some consistent activities to create that familiar ‘Oh, I love circle time’ type of feeling.

 DON’T let your circle time get stale, by not bringing anything new in.

 DO create sitting choices and boundaries.
 Allow children to have choices on how they sit, knowing that you still are expecting them to sit.

 DON’T forget about the movement.
 Get them up and moving and make sure that we you account for their busy little bodies!

 DO change the length of your circle time throughout the year because our children and their attention spans change throughout the year as well.